How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 Generally, warrants show up on background checks and are considered public records which means they can be obtained by the public.
 Even states that limit the release of certain criminal records, such as Alaska, consider warrants publicly accessible.
 While states may make warrants public, whether or not to release them is up to the general public.

 In situations where there is an active investigation, law enforcement may not make these records public.
 In situations where there is a fugitive warrant, the information may be shared on the agency website, news outlets, and social media.
-How long does it take to be charged after an arrest?
-Charges may be filed before or after an arrest.
-States dictate how long a person can be held before being formally charged with a crime by the court.
+Charges may be filed either before or after an arrest, leading one to wonder about the timeline for being charged following an arrest.
+States dictate the maximum duration a person can be held before being formally charged with a crime by the court.

 Another way to find out if there is a charge against someone is to contact the local law enforcement agency.
 Individuals can call the local law enforcement agency to see if there is a warrant out for their arrest.

 The local police department or county sheriff’s office may or may not provide the information over the phone.
-This is a quick, easy method for learning how to know if someone pressed charges against an individual.
+This is a quick, easy method to find out if someone pressed charges against an individual.

 Check Local Court Records